The Imaginative World of Yeon Jin Kim

 Yeon Jin Kim received her BFA from Seoul National University in 2002 and her MFA from Hunter College in 2008.
 She has shown widely both nationally and internationally, and recent exhibits include Eclectic Visionaries at Gana Art Gallery (NYC); Spaceship Grocery Store at Hunterdon Art Museum (Clinton, NJ); and Collage Logic at the Ann Street Gallery in Newburgh, NY.
 Her work has screened at the Reel Venus Film Festival (Anthology Film Archive, NYC), and The Third Video Festival (Cairo, Egypt), and she has been an artist in residence at Yaddo (Sarasota Springs, NY), Sculpture Space (NYC), Henry Street Settlement (NYC) and Columbus State University (Columbus, GA).

-Our mission is to present a stimulating, innovative program of exhibitions, lectures and special events that: develop understanding of artist expression in all its diversity; encourage cultural and intellectual awareness within the academic and civic communities; and, complement the Department of art curriculum while contributing to the broader goals of the College of Liberal Arts and Auburn University.
+Our mission is to present a stimulating, innovative program of exhibitions, lectures and special events that: develop understanding of artist expression in all its diversity; encourage cultural and intellectual awareness within the academic and civic communities; and, complement the Department of Art and Art History curriculum while contributing to the broader goals of the College of Liberal Arts and Auburn University.